Missone's spider gecko

 Missone's spider gecko (Rhinogekko misonnei), also known commonly as de Witte's gecko, de Witte's spider gecko, Misonne's swollen-nose gecko, and Witte's gecko, is a species of lizard in the family Gekkonidae.
 The species is native to Western Asia.

 Etymology

 The specific name, misonnei, is in honor of Xavier Misonne who is a Belgian anthropologist and zoologist.

 Geographic range

-R. misonnei is found in Iran and Pakistan.
+Rhinogekko misonnei is found in Iran and Pakistan.
 The IUCN Redlist considers its presence in Pakistan uncertain.

 Habitat

-The preferred natural habitat of R. misonnei is desert.
+The preferred natural habitat of Rhinogekko misonnei is desert.